flippyshoe1/cplatformer/README.md

 apt install build-essential libsdl2-2.0-0 libsdl2-dev
 ```
 these packages are likely to exist on other distributions as well, but due to different names in\
-different package managers, its preferable you refer to the documentation of said distrobution\
+different package managers, its preferable you refer to the documentation of said distribution\
 as well as the SDL installation guide: https://wiki.libsdl.org/SDL2/Introduction

 ### cloning, building and running: